 Your payment and the dates for the relevant property you have chosen to book are both secure while your booking is being processed.
-However, your stay is not confirmed until it has been authorised by our team.
-If your booking is not authorised for any reason, you will be notified, and a full refund of the payment made will be processed back to you.
+However, your stay isn't confirmed until it has been authorised by our team.
+If your booking isn't authorised for any reason, you'll be notified, and a full refund of the payment made will be processed back to you.

 We aim to confirm all new booking requests the same day or within 24 hours if submitted outside of normal working hours.
-On rare occasions such as Christmas and bank holidays, this may take up to 3-5 days.
+On rare occasions such as Christmas and bank holidays, this may take up to three to five days.

 We’re a group of friends holidaying together, can we pay for the rental cost separately?

 The lead guest is responsible for making one payment to secure the booking and making the final balance payment and security deposit.
 Each payment we take during the booking process needs to be taken in one amount.
 We recommend all paying parties transfer the appropriate funds to the nominated lead guest before any payments are made to Perfect Stays®.

 Each property owner has a local manager and housekeeping team on hand to prepare and clean the property, whilst also being available to resolve any potential issues during your stay.

 Our group has one guest too many, can we bring a blow-up bed or sleep on the sofa?

 Unfortunately, our properties don’t accommodate more than the stated maximum number of guests (not including infants in travel cots at most properties).
 This is for our guests’ general comfort and enjoyment of the property, as they’re furnished and equipped to the maximum guest numbers shown, along with fire safety requirements.

 Does the total number of guests a property sleeps include babies/infants?